“Fire and Rain” Lyrics Meaning (James Taylor)

 I just can’t remember who to send it to

-This reflects the overwhelming confusion that grief often brings, with Taylor expressing both a desire to honor Suzanne and a sense of helplessness.
+This shows the overwhelming confusion that grief often brings, with Taylor expressing both a desire to honor Suzanne and a sense of helplessness.

 Chorus: Weathering Life’s Storms